skylarmacdonald/skylarmacdonald.github.io/faq.md

 	<dt>It's going to be difficult to get used to calling you a new name.</dt>
 	<dd>I know; I've been using my former name for a lot longer than you've known me!
 If you slip up now and again, that's OK.</dd>
 	<dt>Does that mean you have a new signature?</dt>
 	<dd>Yes, but I'm not going to put it on the internet.
-You ought to have seen that coming, really.
-Imagine a squiggle that looks vaguely like my name.</dd>
+(You ought to have seen that coming, really.)</dd>
 	<dt>You should buy a farm!</dt>
 	<dd>I've considered it.
 Farms are surprisingly pricey.</dd>
 	<dt>If you were going to do this, why didn't you choose <span class="label label-info">(funny name)</span>?</dt>